Amplitude-Developer-Docs/amplitude-dev-center/docs/all-resources.md

     ---

-    Read about product udpates and new features.
+    Read about product updates and new features.

     [:octicons-arrow-right-24: Product Updates](https://community.amplitude.com/product-updates)